 This website and other associated online spaces are intended to serve as a platform for mobilizing support and resources to facilitate capacity building in social-ecological conservation and communication in the Bay of Bengal region and beyond.

-Also, he is a Member of Commission on Education and Communication at the IUCN, The International Union for the Conservation of Nature; and a founding member of the Society for Conservation Biology’s Participatory and Citizen Science Working Group (SCB-PaCS); and a co-lead of Coastal Communities Cluster (Ocean Task Force) at Earth System Governance; and as a Member of the Global Youth Biodiversity Network’s South Asia region.
+I volunteer as a Member of the Commission on Education and Communication at the IUCN, The International Union for the Conservation of Nature; as a founding member of the Society for Conservation Biology’s Participatory and Citizen Science Working Group (SCB-PaCS); as a co-lead of Coastal Communities Cluster (Ocean Task Force) at Earth System Governance; and as a Member of the Global Youth Biodiversity Network’s South Asia region.